Vegetarian's Japan Guide

 Wondering where else around Nokonoshima is worth your time?
 Check out our article on Fukuoka City!

-In the article, we have included all sorts of attractions that may suit your interests.
+In the article, we have included various attractions that may suit your interests.
 There is also information available on Fukuoka’s famous Yatai street stalls (=゚ω゚)ノ.